vechain-energy/examples-kanban-ideas/README.md

 ### Interface

-A react web application with standard antd components:
+A react web application with standard ant design components:

 1. Columns for each status
 1. List of Ideas within each column